-Note This award is renewable subject to the recipient maintaining an annual GPA of at least 3.33.
+Note Applicants are asked to submit a brief letter of under 500 words outlining their proposed program of study at UNBC and how past achievements, including information regarding leadership roles and community involvement, will affect their university career.
+This award is renewable subject to the recipient maintaining an annual GPA of at least 3.33.